lumina-networks/mininet-topology/README.md

 ### Sending packets

 `mnsend` requires to be executed in a host or switch inside of Mininet network.
-If not, packets will not be inserted in the Mininet network unless we use a interface from the compute running Mininet connected to the Mininet network.
+Note that `mnsend` requires to be executed from inside mininet session if traffic is generated from a host inside mininet.

 The main argument required by `mnsend` is a packet.
 For example, sending an ICMP packet with a vlan can be achieved by `mnsend 'Ether() / Dot1Q(vlan=100) / IP() / ICMP()'`